sourcegraph/about/handbook/engineering/commit_messages.md

 4. Do not end the subject line with a period
 5. Use the imperative mood in the subject line
 6. Wrap the body at 72 characters
-7. Use the body to explain what and why vs. how
+7. Use the body to explain what and why instead of how

 ## Subject line